luppoleto/teamcraftbeer/content/members/marty-juliano.md

 ## Marty & Matt Speak Candidly on WFSB

-Team Craft Beer Captain Marty Juliano & teammate, Matt Luppoli recently spoke to local NBC station (WFSB) about their personal connections with cancer.
+Team Craft Beer Captain Marty Juliano & teammate, Matt Lupoli recently spoke to local NBC station (WFSB) about their personal connections with cancer.
 [Watch Now][watch]

 ## A Message from Our Captain...